How to get to Barranquilla

 Bocas de Ceniza-where the river meets the sea

 Bocas de Ceniza is a fun -off the beaten track- trip, just outside Barranquilla.
-To get there, take the cab + mototaxi and hike to the point where you can see the “meeting point” of the Magdalena River and the Caribbean Sea.
-Find information and tips for a trip to Bocas de Ceniza here.
+To get there, take a taxi + mototaxi and hike to the point where you can see the “meeting point” of the Magdalena River and the Caribbean Sea.
+Here you can find information and tips for a trip to Bocas de Ceniza here.

 Bocas de Ceniza gets its name from its ash-colored waters, at the point where the river meets the sea.
 Bocas de Ceniza was discovered in 1501, and in 1842 the first steamships crossed the river from the sea.
 Partly due to the construction of a railroad between Puerto Colombia and Barranquilla, Bocas de Ceniza became an important international trade destination.

 The expression “it’s not about the final destination but the journey to it,” certainly applies to a trip to Bocas de Ceniza.
 For our trip, we first caught a cab to the neighborhood of Las Flores.
-After this, we took a motorcycle cab for a bumpy ride along the old railroad line to the point where the motorcycle could go no further.
+After this, we took a motorcycle for a bumpy ride along the old railroad line to the point where the motorcycle could go no further.
 During the ride, we enjoyed the scenery, the birds and the skyline of Barranquilla.

 From here it was about a 50-minute walk to the lookout point.
 We passed huts of friendly fishermen repairing their nets, or preparing a meal on the fire.